xxyzz/SICP/2_Building_Abstractions_with_Data/2.3_Symbolic_Data/README.md

 ## Exercise 2.60:

 We specified that a set would be represented as a list with no duplicates.
 Now suppose we allow duplicates.
 For instance, the set `{1, 2, 3}` could be represented as the list `(2 3 2 1 3 2 2)`.
 Design procedures `element-of-set?`, `adjoin-set`, `union-set`, and `intersection-set` that operate on this representation.
 How does the efficiency of each compare with the corresponding procedure for the non-duplicate representation?
 Are there applications for which you would use this representation in preference to the non-duplicate one?

+## Exercise 2.61:

+Give an implementation of `adjoin-set` using the ordered representation.
+By analogy with `element-of-set?` show how to take advantage of the ordering to produce a procedure that requires on the average about half as many steps as with the unordered representation.

+## Exercise 2.62:

+Give a Θ(n) implementation of `union-set` for sets represented as ordered lists.